+Watercolor is often one of the first mediums we learn to use, yet many of us never outgrow our love for them.
 In light of this, we put together some cool facts on watercolors to help inspire you along your journey.

-Watercolors tend to be semi-translucent.
-Meaning, you can see through the top layers of any painting and see an undercoat.
-This is great to keep in mind for scenic paintings like sunsets, because it will enable you to see details in the background of your painting, that you can create with layers.
+Watercolors tend to be semi-translucent, meaning you can see through the top layers of any painting and see an undercoat.
+This is great to keep in mind for scenic paintings like sunsets, because it will enable you to see details in the background of your painting that you can create with layers.

-Watercolors range in opacity and pigment from color to color, the colors that are strongest and leave the most impact on a painting; are called staining colors.
+Watercolors range in opacity and pigment from color to color.
+The colors that are strongest and leave the most impact on a painting are called "staining colors".